neicnordic/neic-sda/docs/index.md

 |                         Metadata | Component used in standalone version of SDA.
 Provides an interface and backend to submit Metadata and associated with a file in the Archive.                                             | Submission, Ingestion and Data Retrieval |
 |                     Orchestrator | Component used in standalone version of SDA.
 Provides an automated ingestion and dataset ID and file ID mapping.                                                                         | Submission, Ingestion and Data Retrieval |

-Organisation of the NeIC SDA Operations handbook
+Organisation of the NeIC SDA Operations Handbook
 ------------------------------------------------

 This operations handbook is organized in four  main parts, that each has it's own main section in the left navigation menu.
 Here we provide a condensed summary, follow the links below or use the menu navigation to each section's own detailed introduction page: